-Calvatia fragilis is essentially a smaller version of the well known Calvatia cyathiformis.
+Calvatia fragilis is essentially a smaller version of the well-known Calvatia cyathiformis.
 Like that species, it has purple-brown spore dust at maturity and, under the microscope, it features spiny spores.
-Calvatia fragilis differs, however, in its smaller size and in the fact that it lacks a substantial base section.
+Calvatia fragilis differs, however, in its smaller size and in the fact that it lacks a substantial sterile base section.

 Some mycologists treat Calvatia fragilis as a mere form of Calvatia cyathiformis (officially, "Calvatia cyathiformis f.

-Ecology: Saprobic; terrestrial; growing alone, gregariously, or in fairy rings in grass--on lawns, in meadows, and so on; summer and early fall; widely distributed in North America but more common east of the Rocky Mountains.
+Ecology: Saprobic; terrestrial; growing alone, gregariously, or in fairy rings in grass—on lawns, in meadows, and so on; summer and early fall; widely distributed in North America.
+The illustrated and described collections are from Illinois and Québec.

-Fruiting Body: Shaped like a ball, or nearly so; 4-9 cm wide and 3-8 cm high; whitish to brownish or purplish in places; with age the surface usually developing a mosaic pattern; flesh white, becoming yellowish and eventually turning to purple-brown spore dust; basal area lacking or extremely rudimentary (and then composed of cottony fibers).
+Fruiting Body: Shaped like a ball, or nearly so; 2–8 cm across and 2–4 cm high; whitish to gray or pale grayish brown, or purplish in places; with age the surface usually developing a mosaic pattern; outer "skin" about 1 mm thick; interior flesh white, becoming yellow to yellowish and eventually turning into purple-brown spore dust; basal area lacking or extremely rudimentary (and then composed of cottony fibers).

 Cite this page as: